cronical/idpro-bok-tech-arch/README.md

 Resources folder holds output from the graphic model and the reference doc for pandoc to create the word version.

 The make_word script simply converts the markdown to MS word and puts the result in the output file.

+If a collaborator provides edits in Word, save that as work.docx.
+Complete the review, accepting, rejecting editing etc in work.docx.
+Then run ./word2md.
+This will create a work.md document you can inspect.
+Once satisfied, copy that over the tech-arch.md file.